Down-to-earth, humble, and unwavering. A mountain guide who leads the mountains. Akira Shibusawa -LEAD Mountain Guide

 "In high school, we had to be in a group of four to participate in mountaineering events, which was frustrating (laughs).
 But there was an individual event exclusive to the Hokushin area, orienteering, where you read a map and paddle through undergrowth to earn points, and I came in first place three years in a row by a long way.
 I've loved reading topographical maps since I was little, and I'm good at map reading.
 And I'm also good at paddling through undergrowth (laughs)."

-"It was a three-day, two-night tent-camping traverse that took us up the Hakuba Oyukidake glacier, through the Fukiya no Ken ridge, to Karamatsu, and back to Goryu before descending the Happo-one ridge.
-I was responsible for everything, from setting up the tents to cooking meals to providing food, clothing, and shelter, which was incredibly rewarding and fun.
-Then, feeling the vastness of the mountains that stretch beyond the Shinetsu Five Peaks made me want to delve deeper into mountaineering.
-But, since there were no club members, I would just grab a map and climb nearby mountains by myself after school."
+"It was a 2-night, 3-day traverse with tent camping, climbing the Hakuba Daisekkei (Great Snow Valley), passing through Fukaeri no Ken (Fukaeri Ridge), going to Karamatsu, making a round trip to Goryu, and descending via Happo-one (Happo Ridge).
+I was in charge of everything from setting up the tents to cooking meals and all aspects of shelter and clothing, which was incredibly rewarding and fun.
+I also felt the vast expanse of the mountains extending beyond the Shin'etsu Gogaku (Five Peaks of Shin'etsu), and it made me want to delve deeper into mountaineering.
+However, since there were no other club members, I would climb nearby mountains alone after school with a map."

 His desire to take up mountain climbing more seriously grew, and he enrolled in the Mountain Professional Department at the International Nature and Outdoor College (INAC) in Myoko City